People's Action Party: Young PAP and internet presence

 The Young PAP is the youth-wing of the party, serving as a youth organisation for young adults and students in Singapore who support the PAP and have an interest in politics.
 The incumbent chairman of the youth-wing is Janil Puthucheary.

-The YP's predecessor, the PAP Youth Committee was established in 1986, under Lee Hsien Loong's tenure as Chairman, then a Singapore Armed Forces Brigadier-General.
-All PAP members under the age of 35 were grouped under the Youth Committee.
+The YP's predecessor, the PAP Youth Committee, was established in 1986, under Lee Hsien Loong's tenure as chairman.
+All PAP members under the age of 35 had then been grouped under the Youth Committee.
 In 1993, the Youth Committee was renamed the Young PAP.
-In an effort to attract members, then Chairman George Yeo, said that people joining the YP could take positions different from central party leadership.
+In an effort to attract members, then Chairman George Yeo said that people joining the YP could take positions different from central party leadership.
 The age limit was raised from 35 to 40.
 Memberships are issued through the PAP branches under each constituency in Singapore.
 By 2005, the committee had grown to more than 6,000 members.
-In 2010, then Vice-Chairman Zaqy Mohamad said the YP attracts over 1200 new members that year, an increase on the 1000 new members in 2009.
+In 2010, then Vice-chairman Zaqy Mohamad said the YP attracts over 1200 new members that year, an increase on the 1000 new members in 2009.

 Since 1995, the youth-wing of the PAP has had an internet presence that aims to "correct 'misinformation' about Singapore politics or culture".
-Young PAP is also in charge of several online websites since 1995 to create an online presence for the party, under the urging of then Minister for Information and the Arts George Yeo.
+Under the urging of then Minister for Information and the Arts George Yeo, Young PAP took charge of running several online websites to create an online presence for the party.
+After popular forum Sintercom was shut down in 2001, the Young PAP offered their own forum for moderated discussions.
+They have since set up various blogs and social media accounts with multimedia content to engage the masses.

 In February 2007, it was reported by The Straits Times that the PAP's new media committee chaired by Minister Ng Eng Hen, had initiated an effort to counter critics anonymously on the Internet "as it was necessary for the PAP to have a voice on cyberspace".
 The initiative was divided by two sub-committees, one of which was in charge of strategising the campaigns and is co-headed by Minister Lui Tuck Yew and MP Zaqy Mohamad.
 The other sub-committee—new media capabilities group led by MPs Baey Yam Keng and Josephine Teo executed the strategies.
 The initiative was set up after the 2006 general election and also included around 20 IT-savvy PAP activists.

-After popular forum Sintercom was shut down in 2001, the Young PAP offered their own forum for moderated discussions.
-They have since set up various blogs and social media accounts with multimedia content to engage the masses.